 Cherry Orchard Equine Centre CLG is a state of the art, purpose built equestrian training centre featuring a range of services and programmes to support young people through the challenges of growing up and going on to adulthood.

 Dublin City Council and the Department of Agriculture collaborated through the provision of capital funding to develop the centre which opened in January 2003.
 The centre was built on a twelve acre site at a cost of €5.7m.
-The purpose built facility currently includes 24 stables (24 horses – 4 stables currently used for alternate purposes), an indoor and outdoor arena, an outdoor gallop, tutorial rooms, meeting rooms, offices and administrative rooms, a fully equipped computer suite and a canteen.
+The purpose built facility currently includes 24 stables, indoor and outdoor arena, sensory riding trail, cross country training area, tutorial rooms, meeting rooms, a fully equipped computer suite and a canteen.
 The centre provides a range of education training and youth supports to the local community with a particular focus on targeting early school leavers or those at risk of early school leaving (aged 15-25).
 This is achieved very effectively and efficiently through the integrated service model approach in operation at the centre which essentially involves a number of different services provided to the community in a seamless wrap-around way under the one roof.
 The centre’s mission is to retain young people in mainstream education and provide an education and training link that enables them to progress into worthwhile further education, training and employment.

 The idea for Cherry Orchard Equine, Education and Training Centre came from residents of the local community who wanted to give their children more than they had growing up.